AscendingPassage.com HOME PAGE.

 And now for Luxor, which in the epoch of the Pharaohs was a suburb of

-the royal town, and is still its port.
+the royal town of Thebes, and is still its port.
 It is there, it seems, where we

-must stop our dahabiya in order to proceed to the fabulous palace
+must stop our dahabiya in order to proceed to the fabulous place

 which the rising sun has just disclosed to us.

-And while my equipage of bronze--intoning that song, as old as Egypt
+And while my boatman intones that song, as old as Egypt

-and everlastingly the same, which seems to help the men in their
+and everlastingly the same, which seems to help men in their

-arduous work--is busy unfastening the chain which binds us to the
+arduous work, he is unfastening the chain that binds us to the

 from the light morning mists which, perhaps, made it seem even larger